arrecio/pySimRadio/README.md

 Devices are sorteds in ordinal (or should it).

 Note if you set a keyboard button it will block they original functionality.
-And if you edit json file you will need to re-run the program to apply the changes.
+And if you edit json file you will need to re-run the script to apply the changes.

 ## No Overlay